-The Telephone Consumer Protection Act (TCPA) applies to short code text messaging, and protects consumers from receiving text message spam sent through a short code.
-This page gives a brief history of the TCPA, and how the law affects short code text messaging.
+The Telephone Consumer Protection Act (TCPA) applies to all SMS marketing, including short code text messaging.
+The TCPA protects consumers from receiving text message spam sent through a short code.
+In this article, we discuss the origin, purpose, and current state of the TCPA.

 TCPA Text Messaging History

 The 1991 Telephone Consumer Protection Act (TCPA) was passed to curb the onslaught of telemarketing spam that was plaguing American families.
 This federal law put clear restrictions on automated dialers and required marketers to obtain given and ongoing consent from consumers.
 Because texts can also be sent using an automated device or software suite, these restrictions and regulations were extended to text messaging a decade later.

 The TCPA requires brands to build their own database of recipients for each new campaign, largely due to the express prior written consent requirement.
 Brands are only legally allowed to message consumers who have provided explicit permission for messaging.
 Sending messages outside of these permissions is a violation of the law and opens the brand to legal and financial repercussions.
 This means a business can’t send messages to a pre-existing database of customers.

 The TCPA also requires brands to include specific disclosures to consumers when collecting their consent and phone numbers.
 Information about terms of service, data and message rates, and a clear description of the messaging content are examples of the information a brand must provide at the time of acquisition.

 Failure to follow these guidelines result in a violation.
 The fine for a violation starts at $500 per message, per consumer—but if the violations are determined to be intentional, those fines triple to $1,500 per message, per consumer.
 If these violations are spread out over an entire customer database, your company could be facing millions of dollars in legal fees.